alantech/anycloud/docs/tutorial.md

 Which should return `Hello World!`

-4. Terminate your AnyCloud app after you are done
+4. Terminate your AnyCloud app when you no longer need it

 ```bash
 anycloud terminate maroon-egret-25